flutter/website/src/docs/cookbook/persistence/reading-writing-files.md

 the [`dart:io`]({{site.api}}/flutter/dart-io/dart-io-library.html)
 library.

-## Directions
+This recipe uses the following steps:

-  1. Find the correct local path
+  1. Find the correct local path.
-  2. Create a reference to the file location
+  2. Create a reference to the file location.
-  3. Write data to the file
+  3. Write data to the file.
-  4. Read data from the file
+  4. Read data from the file.

 ## 1. Find the correct local path